-The photo above is the Vehicle Data Tag.
+The photo to the left is the Vehicle Data Tag.
 Left to Right: It has the build date, GVWR (gross vehicle weight rating), and other information.
 The lower part of the tag has the VIN (vehicle identification number) and the type of vehicle.
 This one is from the Buick Century.

 REESE is one company that builds hitches for resale.
 They are the ones that are installed at the U-Haul facilities.
 They are one of the best companies to get a hitch from as they are designed to do what it takes to tow, pull, hold up, or transport the correct weight.

 REESE also has Bolt-on hitches that you can install yourself, BUT they are designed to a very specific vehicle.
 So you shouldn’t put a hitch for a Ford F150 on a Pontiac Sunbird.
 There are some hitches that fit more than one vehicle, but if you don’t know what those are, you shouldn’t attempt to MAKE IT fit.
 It’s very dangerous because eventually it lets go and causes major problems!

 There are many different hitch companies.
 These are Reese, Curt, MaxxHaul, Camco (RVs), Trimax, Draw-Tite and more.

 There are 5 different types of hitches depending on what your vehicle is designed to tow and what you are towing.
 They are referred to as Class 1, Class II, Class III, Class IV, and Class V.